LambdaSchool/Sprint-Challenge--Security-Theory/theory/README.md

   but not:

     boat

+    REGEX IS AS FOLLOWS: -> /[gm]oat/g
+    -no potential for a b to be implemented

 * Regex that matches dates in YYYY-MM-DD format.
 (Year can be 1-4 digits, and month and day can each be 1-2 digits).
 This does not need to verify the date